-ModelicaAllocateString char ModelicaAllocateString(size_t len) Allocate memory for a non-literal string which is used as a return argument of an external Modelica function.
+ModelicaAllocateString char ModelicaAllocateString(size_t len) Allocate memory for a writeable non-literal string which is used as a return argument of an external Modelica function.
+It allocates len+1 characters and the last one is set to NUL.
 If an error occurs, this function does not return, but calls "ModelicaError".
 ModelicaAllocateStringWithErrorReturn char ModelicaAllocateStringWithErrorReturn(size_t len) Same as ModelicaAllocateString, except that in case of error, the function returns 0.
+This allows the external function to close files and free other open re- sources in case of error.
+After cleaning up resources use ModelicaError or ModelicaFormatError to sig- nal the error.
+ModelicaDuplicateString char ModelicaDuplicateString(const charstr) Returns a writeable duplicate of the NUL-terminated string str.
+If an error occurs, this function does not return, but calls "ModelicaError".
+ModelicaDuplicateStringWithErrorReturn char ModelicaDuplicateStringWithErrorReturn(const charstr) Same as ModelicaDuplicateString, except that in case of error, the function returns 0.
 This allows the external function to close files and free other open re- sources in case of error.
 After cleaning up resources use ModelicaError or ModelicaFormatError to sig- nal the error.